Countdown (supermarket): Countdown Kids Hospital Appeal

 From August to November every year, every Countdown store conducts fundraisers for sick children, using techniques including selling $2 wristbands and $5 raffle tickets.

 Food donations

 In 2011 Countdown put a formal structure in place, partnering with the Salvation Army to launch Countdown Food Rescue.
-This nationwide program ensures that food that can't be sold but is still fit for consumption is put to good use.
-They also donate a large trolley full of food from each of their 180 stores every year at Christmas.
+This nationwide programme ensures that food that can't be sold but is still fit for consumption is put to good use.
+Their stores also have trolleys where customers can place items inside of them and the contents are donated.